 Weight

-With a high-quality, lightweight frame made of 6061 aluminum tubes, the woom 2 comes in at just 12.3 pounds.
-The woom 2 is the lightest 12″/14″ kid’s bike on the market – our 2-year-old tester can lift it up the stairs at the skatepark!
+With a high-quality, lightweight frame made of 6061 aluminum tubes, the woom 2 comes in at just 12.3 pounds, or 11.9 pounds with the freewheel kit installed.
+The woom 2 is the so light, our 2-year-old tester can lift it up the stairs at the skatepark!
+The only lighter 14″ bike is the Biky 14 at 11.5 pounds.

 Tires – Excel on Paved and Packed Dirt